 If you search for ways to make a career change at 30, Google will serve you article after article telling you that Jeff Bezos was 30 when he left investment banking to start Amazon.

 At first glance, this is pretty inspiring.
-But the stack of money he’d made gave him a level of freedom that most people don’t have when thinking about switching to a new career.
+But the stack of money he’d made in his previous job gave him a level of freedom that most people don’t have when thinking about switching to a new career.
 His story, while impressive, isn’t that useful to people who work as line cooks, cashiers, or admin assistants.

-If you’re happy, there’s nothing wrong with these types of jobs.
+If you’re happy, there’s of course nothing wrong with these jobs.
 But sometimes turning 30 sparks a desire for change, especially if you’re feeling dissatisfied with your current career for reasons like:

 We begin this article with some inspiring stories from real-life graduates of Climb Hire’s free tech training programs to show you that changing careers at 30 is really feasible, even if your time and money are limited.
 Then we give you some specific career path options, explain why they’re attractive for changing careers at 30, and show you some ways to get started right now.